mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/storage-loader/4-Loading-shredded-types.md

 ### 4.4 Installing the JSON Paths file

-Upload the JSON Paths file to a private S3 bucket which is accessible using the AWS credentials provided in your StorageLoader's `config.yml` file.
+Upload the JSON Paths file to a private S3 bucket which is accessible using the AWS credentials provided in your `config.yml` file.

 Store the JSON Paths file in a sub-folder named after the vendor, for example: